 A skater spins up when she brings her arms in toward her rotation axis, reducing her moment of inertia.
 To conserve angular momentum, her angular speed must increase.

-For a system consisting of two masses connected by a massless rod, angular momentum is conserved when the rod expands to twice its original length.
+Sample problem: For a system consisting of two masses connected by a massless rod, angular momentum is conserved when the rod expands to twice its original length.
 Find the final angular velocity of this system, in terms of its initial angular velocity.

 4 approaches to problem solving

 There are four main approaches to solving problems for systems involving rotation: